 That is the purpose of the six principles we recommend.
+They address these concerns.
 They invoke a comprehensive commitment to democracy and non-violence that is intended to reassure all parties to the negotiations.

 The parties may wish to consider, as an alternative, an approach under which some decommissioning would take place as a part of the process of all-party negotiations.